Blood

 alleles are written as capitalized letters to indicate that they are dominant

-to indicate it is recessive.
-(In textbooks you
+letter to indicate it is recessive.
+(In textbooks

-will see the A, B and o alleles written as superscript letters above the
+you will see the A, B alleles written as superscript letters above

-letter "i".
-It is written this way to distinguish it as incomplete
+the letter "I".
+It is written this way to distinguish the alleles

 Genotype